astrohart/MFR/MFR.Operations.Descriptions/README.md

 Gets a reference to the one and only instance of [UnloadAllSolutionsInFolderOperationTypeDescription](#T-MFR-Operations-Descriptions-UnloadAllSolutionsInFolderOperationTypeDescription 'MFR.Operations.Descriptions.UnloadAllSolutionsInFolderOperationTypeDescription').

-<a name='P-MFR-Operations-Descriptions-UnloadAllSolutionsInFolderOperationDescription-OperationType'></a>
+<a name='P-MFR-Operations-Descriptions-UnloadAllSolutionsInFolderOperationTypeDescription-OperationType'></a>
 ### OperationType `property`

 ##### Summary

-Gets one of the [OperationType](#T-MFR-Operations-Constants-OperationType 'MFR.Operations.Constants.OperationType') values that corresponds to the type of operation being performed.
+Gets one of the [OperationType](#T-MFR-OperationType 'MFR.OperationType') values that corresponds to the type of operation being performed.

-<a name='P-MFR-Operations-Descriptions-UnloadAllSolutionsInFolderOperationDescription-Text'></a>
+<a name='P-MFR-Operations-Descriptions-UnloadAllSolutionsInFolderOperationTypeDescription-Text'></a>
 ### Text `property`

 ##### Summary